DannyM125/WINLAB_RemotelyPilotedVehicles/README.md

 This is both the Robot and the controller code for a FPV car built using a raspberry pi.

+The client uses Electron, React, Vite, Ant Design, and data gram on the "backend client"

+Keep in mind this is essentially a react app with backend functionality (that is what electron does)

 #

-You can run the server code (on the raspberry pi for now) and the client code (on the macbook)
+You can run the server code (on the raspberry) and the client code (on the macbook), install neccessary packages

 **Download client code on computer**

 # Networking

-uses udp
+Uses udp/datagram, sends objects

+Uses zerotier

 ## Authors: